-The Fuyu is a comfy TKL PCB that support multiple layouts and is compatible with a number of cases.
+The Fuyu is a comfy TKL PCB that supports multiple layouts and is compatible with a number of cases.
 You can pair it with something fancy, like the Geonworks F1-8K, or something a little easier on the wallet, like CustomKBD’s TKRielle.
 It has cool features like support for multiple layouts, hella LEDs (including a programmable snowflake arrangement), firmware for visual keymap editors like VIAL and VIA, and uses a RP2040 MCU.

-I highly recommend checking out the Fuyu Github repo for more info.
+I highly recommend checking out the Fuyu GitHub repo for more info.